1. Home

 • Encourage them to take part in leisure activities that make them feel good

-• Instead of trying to frighten them about drinking, drugs and gambling, help them find pertinent information.
+• Instead of frightening them about drinking, other drugs use and gambling, help them find accurate and credible information.
 Be aware of what they might be experiencing and hearing in this regard

 Limit the risk of drinking and drug use at home

-Some products found in the home can have health risks if they are used incorrectly or consumed intentionally.
+Some products found in the home, such as medications and household products, can increase the health risks for your teen, especially if they are used incorrectly or consumed intentionally.

 Medication

 Be careful with any medications you have at home.
-A substance used by one person may be dangerous for another person due to various factors, in particular their weight, age or health, or because they are taking other medications.
-If you have questions about a particular medication, talk to a pharmacist.
+A substance used by one person may be dangerous for another one due to, in particular, their weight, age, health or because they are taking other medications.
+If you have questions about a medication, talk to a pharmacist.

 Household products

-Be careful when using household products that might contain toxic substances.
-These include:
+Be careful when using household products that might contain toxic substances, for example:

-If they are inhaled, they can cause a number of adverse effects, such as:
+If they are inhaled, these products can cause a number of adverse effects, such as:

-Severe inhalation can even be fatal.
+Severe inhalation of some products can even be fatal.
 Furthermore, regular, intentional exposure to household products that contain toxic substances can cause irreversible organ damage.

-If someone you know has consumed one of these products, contact the Centre antipoison du Québec immediately at 1 800 463‑5060 or call 9‑1‑1.
+If someone has consumed one of these products, contact the Centre antipoison du Québec immediately at 1-800-463‑5060 or call 911.

 Advice for parents whose teen drinks, uses drugs or gambles

-You suspect or have proof that your teen is drinking, using drugs or gambling frequently.
-You know that one of their friends does so and you are worried about their influence over your teen.
-Instead of getting angry or setting ultimatums, find a way to bring the subject up with your teen.
+If you suspect or notice that your teen is drinking, using drugs or gambling frequently or if you know that one of their friends does so and you are worried about their influence over your teen, find a way to bring up the subject with your teen calmy (avoiding anger or ultimatums).

 Even if your teen challenges what you say and do, your attitude as a parent still matters.
-It is still your role to set limits and let them know what your expectations of them are.
+It is still your role to set limits, let them know what your expectations of them are and remind them that you care about their health and safety.
 Even if it seems as if your teen does not listen to you anymore, you have a lot of influence over them.
-Most importantly, try to understand why they are drinking or using drugs and thank them if they confide in you.
+Try to understand why they are drinking or using drugs and thank them if they confide in you.

 Know how to respond if your teen is under the influence of alcohol or drugs

-• It is best not to contradict your teen if they say strange things.
-They are a reflection of how they feel
+It is best not to contradict your teen if they say strange things.
+They are a reflection of how they feel.
+Take the time to listen to them.

-• Allow your teen to experience their “high” in a quiet place.
+Allow your teen to experience their “high” in a quiet place.
 It is no use starting a long discussion because they are not in a state to understand what is happening.
-You can ask what drug they took and how much they took
+However, if you are unsure about their health, ask them what drug they took and how much they took

 Do not shy away from having a discussion with your teen

 If you want to have a discussion with your teen, do not be afraid of taking the lead.
 Calmly broach the subject when they are not under the influence of alcohol or drugs.
-Say that you suspect them of drinking, using drugs or gambling.
-If you know it for a fact, say so.
-Instead of criticizing them, tell them how you feel about their habit, for instance, by saying “I’m worried”, I don’t understand”, etc.
+Tell them what you observe and how you feel about them drinking, using drugs or gambling, for instance, by saying “I’m worried”, I don’t understand”, etc. Listen to your teen and show interest in what they say and what they perceive.

 Encourage your teen to think and help them find solutions to their problems

-If drinking, using drugs or gambling appears to be an escape for your teen, help them find other ways to meet their needs or solve their problems.
-Reaffirm your support.
+Allowing your teen to express what they are experiencing or feeling will help you to understand the reasons behind their drinking, drug use or gambling.
+So, if drinking, using other drugs or gambling appears to be an escape, help them find other ways to meet their needs or solve their problems.
+Show your support.

 Help your teen become informed

-Help your teen find credible information on drugs and their effects or on gambling.
-Encourage them to take responsibility: an informed person makes better choices.
+Help your teen find accurate and credible information on alcohol, other drugs or gambling and on their effects.
+Encourage them to get informed so they can make informed choices.

-Remember that teenagers tend to communicate better and fully understand the situation if all aspects are addressed:
+Remember that teenagers tend to communicate better and fully understand the situation:

-• If you yourself are open to learning more on the subject
+• if you are open to learning more on the subject

 Help your teen limit the risks